Menopause is a time of natural changes in a woman’s body. What causes these hormonal, physical, and emotional changes? Your ovaries.

 Going through menopause can affect your sleep cycle on three different levels.

-You’re actually experiencing a surge of adrenaline that’s caused by the rapid decrease of hormones.
+You’re actually experiencing a rise in your adrenaline level that’s caused by the rapid decrease of hormones.
 This is the same chemical responsible for your reaction to stress or a fight-or-flight scenario.
-Your body may have a hard time recovering from this sudden surge of energy, making it difficult for you to fall back asleep.
+Your body may have a hard time recovering from this sudden burst of energy, making it difficult for you to fall back asleep.

-Just as natural chemical and hormonal changes can interfere with sleep, so can changes caused by any medicines or supplements you’re taking.
-Sleep disturbance is a side effect for many medications, so if you’re beginning a new medicine or using an over-the-counter supplement, that may contribute to your insomnia.
+Just as natural chemical and hormonal changes can interfere with sleep, so can changes caused by medications or supplements that you’re taking.
+Sleep disturbance is a side effect for many medications, so if you’re beginning a new medication or using an over-the-counter supplement, it may contribute to your insomnia.

-Sleepless nights aren’t uncommon for anyone.
+Sleepless nights aren’t uncommon.
 In fact, most people will face a night or two of restless sleep quite frequently.
 Common causes include:

 - Stress.
 Work, family, and personal relationships can take their toll on more than just your mental health.
 They can affect your sleep, too.

 - Mental health disorders.
-If you suffer from anxiety, depression, or other mental health disorders, you’re at a greater risk for experiencing insomnia.
+If you have anxiety, depression, or other mental health disorders, you’re at a greater risk for experiencing insomnia.
 Many of these disorders, in addition to emotional symptoms, can cause sleep disruption.

 - Travel for work.
 If you have more sky miles than car miles, your sleep schedule is likely affected.
 Jet lag and time zone changes can take a toll, both in the short term and in the long term.